jaime00/jaime00/README.md

 I'm Jaime, a professional in systems engineering and web application development, specialized in the front-end world but with good experience in the back-end.

+He currently works as Development Leader at Extreme Technologies S.A.

-My main mission is to translate user-centric designs into stylish, fast websites or applications, adding the logic required to fulfill the functionalities.
+My main mission is to translate user-centric designs into fast websites or applications, adding the logic required to fulfill the functionalities.

 Do you want to know more about me?
 [Look at my portfolio.](https://jaime00.github.io/personalPortfolio/)
 <br>